Who were the key officials of Hatshepsut's court?

 The most-studied and most-debated official of the reign.

-Career and titles.
-Senenmut held an exceptional accumulation of offices: Chief Steward of Amun (managing the temple estates and revenues at Karnak), Chief Steward of Hatshepsut (managing the royal household), Overseer of Works (responsible for royal construction), Overseer of the Granary, and Tutor to the princess Neferure.
+- Senenmut held over 90 titles, an unprecedented accumulation for a non-royal Egyptian official.
+The core roles: Chief Steward of Amun (managing the vast temple estates and revenues at Karnak), Chief Steward of Hatshepsut (managing the royal household), Overseer of Works (responsible for royal construction, including at Deir el-Bahri), Overseer of the Granary, Overseer of the Double Gold House and Double Silver House (the state treasuries), and Tutor to the princess Neferure.
 A statue of Senenmut holding the young Neferure (one of around 25 surviving statues of him) is in the Cairo Museum.
+Rising from a non-elite family to this scale of accumulated office in a single generation had no real precedent, and historians read it as evidence that Hatshepsut deliberately built a personal power base of "new men" whose entire status depended on her, rather than relying on the established court families of Thutmose II's reign.

-The relationship debate.
-Senenmut's unusual prominence has prompted speculation about a romantic relationship with Hatshepsut.
-Evidence cited: a graffito at Deir el-Bahri showing a sexual scene between two figures sometimes identified as Hatshepsut and Senenmut; his unique royal favour; his unfinished tomb beneath the queen's funerary precinct.
+- Senenmut's unusual prominence has prompted speculation, both ancient and modern, about a romantic relationship with Hatshepsut.
+The evidence cited is entirely circumstantial: a damaged workmen's graffito found near Deir el-Bahri, showing a crude sexual scene between two figures that some interpreters have identified (on contested grounds) as a king-figure and a steward-figure resembling Senenmut; his unique royal favour; and his unfinished tomb dug beneath the queen's own funerary precinct.

 Hapuseneb